ziqianp0918/independent-study/entries/Entry02.md

 ___
 ## Adding effects to a clip of music
 Syntax is: ``setEffect(trackNumber, effectName, effectParameter, effectValue)`` <br>
-Within the effects, there is a term called "Envelopes".
+Within the effects, there is a term call "Envelopes".
 These are the same as adding effects to a clip of music however, it is for *part* of the music not the whole entire clip.
 ___
 ## Takeaways